KO EN 日本語 中文 RU ไทย ID

 Dissection PlaneSkin layer onlySkin + SMAS + Deep plane

-Lifting LayerDirect pull on skinLifting at SMAS·deep plane, tension-free skin closure pursued
+Lifting LayerDirect pull on skinLift carried at the SMAS·deep plane; skin closure aims to be tension-free

 Longevity (Literature)Several years5-15 years reported (Jacono 2014, individual variation)